eduvpn/eduvpn-common/docs/src/gettingstarted/building/go.md

 For example, you can cross compile for Windows from Linux using [MinGW-w64](https://www.mingw-w64.org/downloads/).

 This shared library gets loaded by the different wrappers.
 To build the actual wrapper code, you need other build commands.
-This will be explained now
+This will be explained now.

 ### Cleaning
 To clean build the library and wrapper, issue the following command in the root directory: